carpentries/lesson-development-training/episodes/formative-assessment.md

 Another misconception, sometimes encountered by people who are learning programming languages such as R and Python having used spreadsheets, is that variables in programs calculated by referencing other variables in formulas will retain the connection and be updated automatically when the referenced variables change.
-While variables in R or Python programs can be used to reference other variables, they do not behave like cells in spreadsheets!
+While variables in R or Python programs can use values referenced by other variables, they do not behave like cells in spreadsheets!

+Misconceptions often arise around topics of copyright and licencing of work/content (e.g. data, software, lesson material).
+Copyright allows you to state that you own what you have created - it is a declaration on who owns the intellectual property of the work.
+In theory, copyright exists implicitly without the creator having to do anything to assert it, from the moment of creation.
+A licence is a legal document which sets down the terms under which you are releasing what you have created for others to use, modify, extend or exploit.
+If this information is not provided, some will not use the work at all (even if this was not the intention of the copyright owner), while others will assume they are free to do whatever they want with the work (as there is nothing to say that they cannot).

 ::::::::::::::::::::::::::::::::::::::  challenge